coderamen666/srd-v3.5-md/spells/spells-s.md

 the activity is not performed.

-A very reasonable *suggestion* causes the save to be made with a penalty (such as --1 or --2).
+A very reasonable *suggestion* causes the save to be made with a penalty (such as –1 or –2).

-*Material Component:* A snake's tongue and either a bit of honeycomb or a drop of sweet oil.
+*Material Component:* A snake’s tongue and either a bit of honeycomb or a drop of sweet oil.

 ## Suggestion, Mass